WebOfTrustInfo/rwot7-toronto/topics-and-advance-readings/capauth.md

 1. Perform HTTP Signature verification on the HTTP headers.
 2. base64 decode the object capability.
 3. Perform JSON-LD Signature verification on the object capability.
-4. Determine if the entity that delegated the object capability is authorized to do so.
+4. Perform OCAP-LD verification on the object capability.
+This step determines if the entity that invoked the object capability is authorized to do so.
 Perform this step repeatedly all the way up the object capability chain if `parentCapability` exists.
-5. base64 decode the action and ensure that the action is listed in the object capability.
+5. base64 decode the action and ensure that the action is listed in the effective object capability.

 If all of these steps complete successfully, then the entity invoking the object capability is authorized.
-The output of the steps above may be cached depending on the risk profile of the application using CapAuth.
+The processing speed of the steps above may increased by caching certain outputs depending on the risk profile of the application using CapAuth.

 ## Alternative Representations